Letters of Evaluation / veCollect

 - When asking for the letter, make an appointment to meet in person if at all possible.
 Take your resume and transcript and papers which you have written for the instructor (preferably the copies which contain their comments) with you and be prepared to talk about your future goals and past achievements.
-If an individual agrees to write on your behalf, present him/her with the Recommendation Waiver on the Forms Website.
+If an individual agrees to write on your behalf, present him/her with the Recommendation Waiver on the forms page.
 It is preferable that the letter and Evaluation Waiver be sent by email to the Office.

 - Make sure that you allow the person the option of saying NO. You want to have strong letters and if a person is somewhat uncomfortable writing for you or doesn’t have enough time, it is likely that the result will be short and weak.
 It is much better to have someone be honest with you at the start, so that you can find another evaluator who will be more enthusiastic.
 Determine this by asking the person if s/he feels comfortable writing a strong letter for you.

 - Give your evaluators plenty of advance notice and time to write a good letter (a month or even two).
 Make sure that your writers know that we need to have your letters by mid-June.
 It is up to you how you motivate your evaluator to submit.

 - Be sure to give your evaluators friendly reminders about your letter, but do not pester them.
 Remember they will be writing a letter reflecting on many aspects of you—which includes behavior and interpersonal interactions!

 - Follow-up!
 Inform your writers when you have decided where you will be attending school and thank them again for their assistance and support.